yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ---
 # My own `ExampleDealers` module-set
-@todo: Dealers example, split up in modules
+- Separate modules
+    - `ExampleDealers`: Core database functionality
+    - `ExampleDealersCli`: Command-line access
+    - `ExampleDealersAdminhtml`: Adminhtml access
+    - `ExampleDealersFrontend`: Frontend access
+    - `ExampleDealersGraphQl`: GraphQL access
+- Tests per module

+See: https://github.com/yireo-training and search for *Dealers*

 ---
+{state: center middle}
 # What about functional tests?

 ---
 # Functional tests
-- Integration Tests with real-life Magento instance
+~ Integration Tests with real-life Magento instance
+    - Development, staging or production (yikes)
-- Functional tests based on MFTF
+~ Functional tests based on MFTF)

-@todo: MFTF for agencies?
-ExtDN
+    - Important for extension developers (like with ExtDN)
+    - Not yet important for agencies

 ---
+{state: center middle}
+# There are more ways to check for code quality

 ---
 # Guaranteeing code quality